Efficient ground-state energy estimation and certification on early fault-tolerant quantum computers: Conclusion and outlook

-We have contributed to the growing body of work developing quantum algorithms for early fault-tolerant quantum computers.
-Our hope is that these results will inspire further exploration to discover the quantum algorithms that will deliver advantage first.
+We have contributed to the growing body of research on quantum algorithms for early fault-tolerant quantum computers.
+We hope that these results will inspire further exploration toward discovering the quantum algorithms that will achieve quantum advantage first.